18F/design/critique.md

   2. How did they try to achieve it?
   3. How effective were their choices?
   4. Why is or isn't what they did effective?
+* Remember that you are critiquing the design, not the designer.
 * Be sure to identify both parts of the design that are meeting the goals well and parts that could be better.
+* Limit your critique to the parts the designer is asking for critique about.
+Other parts of the design may not have been worked on yet, or may have constraints and goals that you don't know about.
+* Avoid problem solving or brainstorming unless the designer asks for it.
+Your job is to provide feedback about what is working and what isn't -- the designer will take that back and iterate on their work.
+* Feel free to ask questions if you don't understand what the designer is trying to do or if you don't understand what the motivation for something was.

+## For everybody
+It may take some time to get into a good rhythm as a team around critique.
+But if we're disciplined and stick with it, we'll build the basline knowledge of each other's projects, users, and habits.
+Over time, this will feel like second nature.

+A few more general guildlines that should help:

+* Use Hangouts for remote critique.
+Other video chat/screenshare solutions we've tried have poor video (and audio) fidelity, making it difficult to see and hear.
+* Timebox critique to 15 or 20 minutes: 5 minutes to explain the topic of critique and goals of the design, and the remainder of the time for the critique itself.
+* Have a team-wide critique session every week.
+With an hour of time, we can critique three different projects.
+* Have critiques without the entire team.
+Work with other people on your project, or just other designers who are available when you need the critique.